IlzeAmandaA/ilzeamandaa.github.io/_pages/about.md

 - Practical design: I value methods that are simple, robust, and usable - research that others can build on, deploy, or learn from without unnecessary complexity.
 - Deep understanding: I’m motivated by foundational questions: Is RL genuinely enabling novel reasoning abilities, or is it primarily sharpening what supervised training already provides?
 Answering questions like these helps us design better, more grounded learning systems.

 Ultimately, I aim to work on problems at the frontier — areas that matter but are often overlooked or underexplored in mainstream industry research.
 If our research interests intersect, feel free to reach out.
-I’m always happy to connect, collaborate, or discuss ideas.
+I’m always happy to connect, collaborate, and discuss ideas.